Past-Tang/Past-Tang/README.md

 - 🔭 I’m currently working on something cool.
 - 🌱 I’m currently learning Everything I like.
-- 💬 Ask me about anything related to Java/Python.
+- 💬 Ask me about anything related to Python.
 - 📫 How to reach me: PastWill@163.com